-|Robert Porter Welch arrived in New South Wales in 1839.
+|Robert Porter Welch arrived in New South Wales on the Letitia on 27 September 1839.

 A business venture was established with Ambrose Eldridge as chemists and druggists in King Street Sydney in 1840-41.
 They seem to have remained in partnership until 1844 when the downturn in the economy forced them into the insolvency courts.

-In 1841 when scarlet fever was raging in the colony, Welch sent a letter to the Free Press and Commercial Journal advocating the use of Belladonna as a treatment for scarlet fever.
+In 1841 when scarlet fever was raging in the colony, Welch sent a letter to the Sydney Herald advocating the use of Belladonna as a treatment for scarlet fever.
 He wrote in part - 'The proper use of belladonna has in most cases prevented infection, even in those instances where, by the continual intercourse with patients labouring under scarlet fever, the predisposition towards it was greatly increased.
 Numerous observations have shown that by the general use of belladonna, epidemics of scarlet fever have actually been arrest.
 In those diseases where the use of belladonna was insufficient to prevent infection the disease has invariably been slight.
 It is not absolutely necessary that the medicine should be administered under the direction of a medical man.'
 He followed with a formula that could be prepared by apothecaries and druggists.

 Towards the end of the decade, Robert Welch moved from Sydney to Murrurundi and in 1849 he advertised that he was moving, for the convenience of following his profession, from Murrurundi to the Doughboy Hollow Station, formerly occupied by Dr. Gill.
 He sold his new furniture - including a handsome sideboard, iron bedsteads, couches, dining tables and cane bottom chairs, stretchers, looking glasses, kitchen goods, bathing tub, musket and bayonet.
 He intended to visit Murrurundi professionally every Tuesday and Saturday but in the future his hospital would be situated at the Doughboy station.
-He proposed to continue to supply Medical men and families with drugs imported by himself
+He proposed to continue to supply Medical men and families with drugs imported by himself.

 Robert Welch next set up as an apothecary in West Maitland.
-In September 1852 the license for the Northumberland Hotel was transferred to him from George Yeomans
+In September 1852 the license for the Northumberland Hotel was transferred to him from George Yeomans.

 Robert Porter Welch later moved to New Zealand where he died in 1876.